University of the Pacific

 heading for home.

-writing rarely
+Such writing rarely comes easily,

 words tossed into the air